 The combustion chamber is dome machined and shorter, lighter, pistons contribute to throttle response, while the crankshaft has a 20 per cent lower moment of inertia, the most significant change brought about through WSB experience.
 Acceleration, deceleration and cornering all benefit.
 A single-shaft secondary balancer cuts vibration.

 The cassette-style gearbox ratios are revised for track riding, with shorter ratios for second through sixth, aiding acceleration and stable downshifting.
 The airbox is two litres larger at 10 litres, while the throttle-bodies feature dual injectors, the secondary for top end rpm.
 Meanwhile the fly-by-wire system allows full ECU control of the throttle valves, controlling fuel, air and engine braking.

-The Kawasaki Launch Control Mode (KLCM) offers three levels of adjustment, with riders able to take off with full throttle, with the system limiting engine speed and regulating wheel spin and lift.
-It is disengaged at over 93mph (150km/h) or from third gear onwards, as well as when engine temperature exceeds 100°C.
+The Kawasaki Launch Control Mode (KLCM) offered three levels of adjustment.
+Riders were able to take off with full throttle and the system limited engine speed and regulated wheel spin and lift.
+It was disengaged at over 93mph (150km/h) or from third gear onwards, as well as when engine temperature exceeded 100°C.

-Kawasaki Engine Brake Control allows engine braking to be reduced from that normally offered by the slipper clutch, with the setting saved until changed, including when the bike is turned off.
+Kawasaki Engine Brake Control allowed engine braking to be reduced from that normally offered by the slipper clutch.
+The setting you chose was saved until you changed it again, including when the bike was turned off.